-Experts say employee errors and a lack of basic awareness of security is not uncommon among enterprise end users, who, according to a recent data leakage audit of
+Experts say employee errors and a lack of basic awareness of security is not uncommon among enterprise end users, who, according to a recent data leakage audit of a Boston-based health care firm, can make costly mistakes far too often.

 Often employees think someone at a higher level is taking care of their data security when in fact the employees are really a major part of the security processes.